sunshineo/eth-hodl/README.md

 # eth-hodl
+An Ethereum smart contract written in solidity that can hodl ETH for a period of time.

 **Willpower is not reliable.
 Systems are.**

 This is my first try at writing a Solidity smart contract for Ethereum.
 All suggestions welcomed!